 “Mens sana in copre sano” (a sound mind in a sound body) – Roman poet Juvenal

 Danny joined the Boot Campaign team in July 2022.
-He has had the pleasure of working in the veteran nonprofit world for almost 10 years helping veterans heal through holistic approaches.
+He has had the pleasure of working in the Veteran nonprofit world for almost 10 years helping Veterans heal through holistic approaches.

-He began his journey of serving veterans first by developing physical health and wellness programs for service members and families in Texas, Louisiana, Oklahoma and Kansas.
+He began his journey of serving Veterans first by developing physical health and wellness programs for service members and families in Texas, Louisiana, Oklahoma and Kansas.
 He then became a facilitator of mental health retreats, empowering veterans living with PTSD and other invisible wounds to push beyond their known limits and develop resiliency skills to help them live productive and fulfilling lives.
-He later moved on to develop a complex care program that served veterans with urgent issues such as substance abuse, severe mental illness, and homelessness.
+He later moved on to develop a complex care program that served Veterans with urgent issues such as substance abuse, severe mental illness, and homelessness.

 Additionally, Danny has been working in the fitness industry for over 15 years and is a co-creator of two fitness businesses in San Antonio, Texas.
 He has worked with athletes, physically disabled, children and teens, and has helped them make changes that improve their quality of life.
-Danny’s passion for creative approaches to overall health and wellness and bettering the lives of everyone he meets makes him a great addition to Boot Campaign’s Health & Wellness team.
+Danny’s passion for creative approaches to overall health and wellness and bettering the lives of everyone he meets makes him a great addition to Boot Campaign’s Health & Wellness Program team.

 Danny earned his Master’s degree from Texas State University in Professional Counseling and is a National Certified Counselor (NCC).
 Danny earned his Bachelor’s degree in Psychology and Exercise Sports Science from Texas Wesleyan University.